For assistance with completing Leave Reports, please see the following document:

 appropriate type of leave taken, the dates of absence and the total amount of

-The following is a step-by-step guide to the various parts of a standard orange and white time report.
+The following is a step-by-step guide to the various parts of a standard time report:

 Employee Identification Information: